aatul/ReactJS-and-Redux-Questions-Answers/README.md

 ### 27. Principal features/benefits of Redux?

-a)	Maintainability: maintenance of Redux becomes easier due to strict code structure and organization.
+-	Maintainability: maintenance of Redux becomes easier due to strict code structure and organization.
-b)	Organization: code organization is very strict hence the stability of the code is high which intern increases the work to be much easier.
+-	Organization: code organization is very strict hence the stability of the code is high which intern increases the work to be much easier.
-c)	Server rendering: This is useful, particularly for the preliminary render, which keeps up a better user experience or search engine optimization.
+-	Server rendering: This is useful, particularly for the preliminary render, which keeps up a better user experience or search engine optimization.
 The server-side created stores are forwarded to the client-side.
-d)	Developer tools: It is Highly traceable so changes in position and changes in the application all such instances make the developers have a real-time experience.
+-	Developer tools: It is Highly traceable so changes in position and changes in the application all such instances make the developers have a real-time experience.
-e)	Ease of testing: The first rule of writing testable code is to write small functions that do only one thing and that are independent.
+-	Ease of testing: The first rule of writing testable code is to write small functions that do only one thing and that are independent.
 Redux’s code is made of functions that used to be: small, pure, and isolated.

 **[Back to Top](https://github.com/aatul/ReactJS-and-Redux-Questions-Answers/blob/master/README.md#table-of-contents)**